hetslop/hetslop/README.md

 - all my socials are private, and so is my personal life. you may ask for one, but i will ask for your age first, as none of them are sfw. you must be of legal age — please understand!

 byf:
-- i have bipolar and pretty much insufferable to talk with
+- i have bipolar + cptsd and pretty much insufferable to talk with
-- cd + sud diagnosed as a teen

 dni:
 - basic dni criteria